Steam whistle: Operation

 The whistle consists of the following main parts, as seen on the drawing: the whistle bell (1), the steam orifice or aperture (2), and the valve (9).

 When the lever (10) is actuated (usually via a pull cord), the valve opens and lets the steam escape through the orifice.
 The steam will alternately compress and rarefy in the bell, creating the sound.
-The pitch, or tone, is dependent on the length of the bell; and also how far the operator has opened the valve.
+The pitch, or tone, is dependent on the length of the bell and how far the operator has opened the valve.
 Some locomotive engineers invented their own distinctive style of whistling.

 Uses of steam whistles

 Steam whistles are often used on buildings such as factories, universities, and similar places to signal the start or end of a work shift, etc. Steam railway locomotives, traction engines, and steam ships have traditionally been fitted with a steam whistle for warning and communication purposes.
 Large diameter, low-pitched steam whistles were used on light houses, likely beginning in the 1850s.

 The earliest use of steam whistles was as boiler low-water alarms in the 18th century and early 19th century.
 During the 1830s, whistles were adopted by railroads and steamship companies.